-Α Key aspects 1 Eligibility Sponsor (person who sets up an InvIT) No maximum limit on the number of sponsors Consolidated net worth or net tangible asset of at least 100 crore INR each (15.58 million USD) A minimum of five years' experience in infrastructure development or fund management in the infrastructure sector Track record of at least two completed projects in the case of a developer sponsor Investment manager Minimum net worth of 10 crore INR (1.56 million USD) Minimum five years' experience in fund management or advisory or development activities in the infrastructure sector A minimum of two employees with the five years of experience mentioned above A minimum of one employee with at least five years' experience in sub-sector(s) relevant to the investment of an InvIT Trustee Productored with SERI and not related to the expenser or manager Registered with SEBI and not related to the sponsor or manager 2 Key investment conditions Asset-related conditions At least 80% of the value of an InvIT to be in completed and revenue-generating infrastructure projects A maximum of 20% of the total value of InvITs can be from: Under construction infrastructure projects-directly or through an SPV (with an investment cap of 10% of the value of the InvIT) Listed or unlisted debt of the companies in the infrastructure sector Equity of listed companies in India generating at least 80% of their income from the infrastructure sector Government securities, money market instruments, liquid mutual funds or cash equivalents Additional investment flexibility for privately placed InvITs to invest more than 10% of the value of InvIT assets in under construction projects.
-However, all privately placed InvITs are to raise funds through private placement from qualified institutional buyers and body corporates.
-Additional common conditions Direct holding of infrastructure projects in India or through a Hold Co/SPV but investment in PPP projects to be mandatorily made through an Hold Co/SPV Investment through a Hold Co to be subject to the following: Ultimate holding interest of an InvIT in SPVs to be at least 26% Other shareholders/partners do not restrict an InvIT, Hold Co/SPV from complying with the InvIT regulations, and an agreement shall be entered into with such other shareholders/partners to that effect Investment manager shall appoint majority of the board members of a Hold Co and SPV In every meeting of a Hold Co/SPV, the voting of the InvIT shall be exercised Investment in other InvITs or lending not permitted (lending to Hold Co/SPV) permitted) An InvIT is to hold the infrastructure assets (directly or through a Hold Co/SPV) for at least three years Co-investment permitted, subject to conditions
+A. Key aspects 1.
+Eligibility Sponsor (person who sets up an InvIT) No maximum limit on the number of sponsors Consolidated net worth or net tangible asset of at least INR 1,000 million each (~USD 14.36 million) A minimum of five years' experience in infrastructure development or fund management in the infrastructure sector Track record of at least two completed projects in the case of a developer sponsor Investment manager Minimum net worth or net tangible asset of INR 100 million (~USD 1.44 million) Minimum five years' experience in fund management or advisory or development activities in the infrastructure sector Minimum of two employees with the five years of experience mentioned above Minimum of one employee with at least five years' experience in sub-sector(s) relevant to the investment of the InvIT The investment manager has not less than half of its directors / governing board as independent and not directors/members of an investment manager of another InvIT.
+Trustee Registered with SEBI and not related to the sponsor or investment manager 2.
+Key investment Asset-related conditions conditions At least 80% of the value of a public InvIT to be invested in 'completed and revenue-generating' infrastructure projects At least 80% of the value of privately placed InvITs (listed as well as unlisted) to be invested in 'eligible infrastructure projects' A maximum of 20% of the total value of InvITs can be from: Under construction infrastructure projects - directly or through an SPV (with an investment cap of 10% of the value of the InvIT) Listed or unlisted debt of the companies in the infrastructure sector (other than debt of Hold Co/SPV) Equity of listed companies in India generating at least 80% of their income from the infrastructure sector Government securities, money market instruments, liquid mutual funds or cash equivalents Additional investment flexibility for privately placed InvITs (listed as well as unlisted) to invest more than 10% of the value of InvIT assets in under construction projects.
+However, all privately placed InvITs are to raise funds through private placement from institutional investors and body corporates.